djalbat/the-foundations-of-symbolic-reasoning/content/introduction.md

 So if this book does no more than to raise the awareness of these approaches then it has at least have achieved something.
 Moving on:

-3. Structural linguistics, or at least a part thereof, in particular the work of Frege.
+3. Structural linguistics, or at least a part thereof, in particular the work of Gottlob Frege.
 4. Modern grammars, specifically BNF, due to John Backus; regular expressions, due to Stephen Cole Kleene; and Unicode.

 Each of these four elephants has a chapter devoted to it, but because intuitionism suffuses pretty much all of what follows it is worth expanding on it a little further here.